XVIIarcano/Galileo-Microscope/BOM_and_components.md

 ### 3D printing related hardware

-- PTFE tube (Bowden), 4 mm diameter, about 10 cm (optional, but used to allow the stage to slide around better), it will be finnicky to place it afterwards so I do recommend installing it from the start.
+- PTFE tube (Bowden), 4 mm diameter, about 22 cm (optional, but used to allow the stage to slide around better), it will be finnicky to place it afterwards so I do recommend installing it from the start.

 - 3x 8x20 mm bed leveling springs, the generic yellow ones.
 These also exist in 25 mm version, they may work as well, just precharge the anti backlash ring one less turn, it will eat 5 mm of travel to your focuser, wether this is a problem depends on your objectives, I don't have data to tell.
+Do note that if your springs remain 5 mm longer, you will also need M3x35 screws instead of M3x30.

 ### Microscope specific hardware